Bira/octopus-carnival/_drafts/wir-tnv-blackfang-gnolls.md

 My final impression is the usual: a sarcastic "yay, more gnolls".
 They are very useful if you intend to run Thunderspire Labyrinth with updated rules.

+If you have already run that adventure, these stats can still work to represent Blackfang remnants, or gnolls from other tribes when combined with the more generic stat blocks.
+I'd probably say that after Maldrick's death at the hands of the PCs, the remaining Blackfangs splinter into several mutually hostile bands led by "blessed" gnolls who used to be his lieutenants.

 [1]: {{ "/projects/tnv" | relative_url }}